Kris Doolan: 2009–10

 Following a successful trial which began in October 2008, despite interest from Scottish Premier League sides Kilmarnock and Motherwell Doolan was signed by Partick manager Ian McCall on an 18-month deal from Auchinleck on 9 January 2009.
 He made his debut on 10 January 2009, in a 3–0 defeat against Inverness Caledonian Thistle in a Scottish Cup tie.
 His first goal for the club came on 24 January 2009, against Queen of the South.

-On 5 February 2010, Doolan was sent out on loan to Clyde to help them try and avoid relegation to the Third Division.
+On 5 February 2010, Doolan was sent out on loan to Clyde to help them try to avoid relegation to the Third Division.
 After returning to Firhill, Doolan struggled to cement his place in the starting eleven.
 However, he subsequently scored a spectacular 92nd-minute goal on the final day of the 2009–10 season against Queen of the South to give The Jags a 1–0 victory.
 Doolan was Thistle's top scorer in the 2010–11 season with 18 goals.